How do dogs see color on tv, and what does it mean?

 How Scientists Research Dog Color Perception

-First, the scientists got eight companion dogs of the same breed – in this case, Lagotto Romagnolos – from one owner.
+To study how do dogs see color on TV, the scientists got eight companion dogs of the same breed.
+In this case, Lagotto Romagnolos – from one owner.

 They showed pictures to the dogs using PowerPoint slides and recorded the data.
 The humans were out of view.